AGamesStudios/LunaOS/README.md

 ```bash
 bash scripts/build.sh
 ```
+The script clones Buildroot, configures it for QEMU using `qemu_x86_64_defconfig`, and builds a small system.
+Buildroot may take several minutes to finish.
+Once complete, the resulting kernel and filesystem are placed in the `output` directory.

 The script automatically starts QEMU once the build completes.
 An ISO image is left in `output/LunaOS.iso` if you want to boot it manually later: